matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 specified by the user - even if it means forcing laxer privacy requirements on that user.
 This is a conscious privacy tradeoff to allow admins to specify explicit privacy requirements for a room.
-For instance, a room may explicitly disable self-destructing messages by setting `self_destruct: false`, or may require all messages in the room be stored forever with `min_lifetime: null`.
+For instance, a room may explicitly disable self-destructing messages by setting `self_destruct: null`, or may require all messages in the room be stored forever with `min_lifetime: null`.

 In the instance of `min_lifetime` or `max_lifetime` being overridden, the